 The French Quarter

 Jackson Square is your starting point for a walking tour of the famed French Quarter.
-Begin your day with a coffee and beignets at Café du Monde – it’s kind of a compulsory activity if you’re visiting the Big Easy.
+Begin your day with a coffee and beignets at Café du Monde – it’s kind of a compulsory activity if you’re visiting New Orleans.
 From there, check out St. Louis Cathedral, the oldest continuously active Catholic cathedral in the country.
 The Cabildo and the Presbytere are just two of the Quarter’s many galleries, museums and historical sites.
 Step into the Treme just north of Rampart Street and you’ll find the Backstreet Cultural Museum, a tribute to Black New Orleans culture and everything you want to know about second line parades and Mardi Gras Indians.
 The best thing about the French Quarter is that you can spend the entire day just walking the streets and never tire of the iconic ironwork balconies, distinctive architecture and street musicians on every second corner.

 The Garden District

 The St. Charles streetcar will take you from Canal Street on the edge of the French Quarter to this mansion-filled oasis a couple of miles to the west.
 The Lafayette Cemetery #1 is a great place to start, with a setting you may recognize from numerous movies and television productions.
 About 7,000 people are buried here in ornate tombs with intricate carvings and fancy marble work.
 Stroll down Prytania street and you’ll be treated to a host of classic Garden District homes including the Briggs-Staub House, the Women’s Opera Guild House and Toby’s Corner, the District’s oldest standing residence.
 If you want to see Sandra Bullock’s New Orleans residence, you’ll find it on Coliseum Street.
 End your walking tour at the haunted Buckner Mansion – and if you’ve got an extra $20,000 or so in your pocket, you can probably even stay for the night.

 A Night on the Town